lewisgat/YTM-Calculator/README.md

 # YTM-Calculator

 This project was my first using C#.
-Using an inputted amount of debt, dates and amounts of coupon payment and final redemption date it calculates the Yield to Maturity using Newton-Raphson.
+The model takes nominal/par amount debt (amount issued originally), coupon payments and can calculate the Yield to Maturity (YTM) given the bond price as a percentage of par, or the bond price given the YTM.